oplS16projects/FP1/README.md

 * (split (turn/radians (/ pi 2)))
 * (draw-offset -100 -200)

 These two lines are the main cause of the aesthetic appeal to my file.
-Regular polys drew squares with a radius of 2, and neato did the really complex circular designs.
+Regular polys drew squares and pentagons with a radius of 2, and neato did the really complex circular designs.
 * (regular-polys 4 2)
+* (regular-polys 5 2)
 * (neato)

 The last function I thought was neat was dotted-lines, which does as its name says - makes dotted lines emanate through each respective turtle.
 However, I excluded it from my code because it would have made the output distorted and overwhelming.